 Health Considerations and Regulations

-Regardless where you move, health and medical regulations will need to be considered.
-In some cases, the differences are slight, but in other cases they can be quite significant.
+Regardless of where you move, health and medical regulations will need to be considered.
+In some cases, the differences are slight, but in other cases, they can be quite significant.
 You will need proof of vaccinations, which can be a job getting a copy of all in itself.
 You may also be required to get boosters or additional vaccinations.
 A few questions to make sure you know the answer to include:

 - Will you be covered by your current health insurance provider, at least for a short time until you can get a new one?